-Jean-Yves is an outdoor enthusiast.
-He enjoys walking in the forest, cycling, skiing and canoeing.
-What he likes most about Québec City?
-Its charm and the numerous parks, including the Bois-de-Coulonge Park, the Plains of Abraham, the Samuel-De Champlain Promenade and the Saint-Charles River Linear Park.
+Jean-Yves is an outdoors enthusiast.
+He loves hiking in a forest, biking, skiing and canoeing.
+What is his favourite thing about Québec City?
+Its charm and its many parks, including the Parc du Bois-de-Coulonge, the Plains of Abraham, the Samuel-De-Champlain Drive and the Saint-Charles River’s Linear Park.

-Jean-Yves Duclos was elected Member of Parliament for the riding of Québec on October 19, 2015.
-He was subsequently appointed Minister of Families, Children and Social Development on November 4, 2015.
-He is also the Minister responsible for seniors, homelessness and housing.
+Jean-Yves Duclos was elected as the Member of Parliament for Québec on October 19, 2015.
+He was then appointed Minister of Families, Children and Social Development on November 4, 2015.
+He is the minister in charge of issues related to seniors, homelessness and housing.

 Before his election, Jean-Yves Duclos was the Director of the Department of Economics and a tenured professor at l’Université Laval.
 As a well-published author, conference speaker, and renowned economics expert, he was often asked to comment on current events in Québec and Canada.